MicrosoftDocs/win32/desktop-src/SecAuthN/SeciAllocateAndSetIPAddress.md

 If the function succeeds, it returns **SEC_E_OK**.

-If the function fails, it returns a nonzero error code.
+If the function fails, it returns a non-zero error code.

 ## Remarks